kabballa/PHP-UNA/README.md

 ### **Final Goal**

-The ultimate aim is to launch UNA Apps in a global multicloud environment, ensuring redundancy and scalability using Karmada and Kubernetes.
+The ultimate aim is to launch any Apps in a global multicloud environment, ensuring redundancy and scalability using Karmada and Kubernetes.

 ## Features